 9/ The Master

 As much as I love the Master I would actually be happy if he never appeared again as this was such a fabulous ending for him.
-Of course due to his popularity we all know that the Master is destined to reappear again at some point and chances are his reformation at the end of this story wont stick.
-Still for now I’m including him on this list as the last time we saw him he was performing an act of heroism and self sacrifice that actually saved both the Doctors life and the entire multiverse.
+Due to his popularity we all know that the Master is destined to reappear again at some point and chances are his reformation at the end of this story wont stick.
+Still for now I’m including him on this list as the last time we saw him he was performing an act of heroism and self sacrifice.

 Another cool thing about the Masters sacrifice in “The End of Time” is that this was how Roger Delgado’s Master was to have originally died in Jon Pertwee’s final story by sacrificing himself to save the Doctor.
 Sadly however Delgado’s tragic and untimely death prevented this.

 Noah is a rather unfortunate individual in the classic serial “The Ark in Space” who is transformed into a Wirren, a gigantic cockroach like alien.
 As a Wirren, Noah attempts to slaughter the last of humanity who are kept in suspended animation.
-Ultimately however the Fourth Doctor is able to get through to him and Noah ends up sacrificing himself to save mankind in one of the classic era’s most moving moments.
+The Fourth Doctor is able to get through to him however at the end of the story and Noah sacrifices himself to save mankind in one of the classic era’s most moving moments.

 7/ Dalek Caan